 If you start in Brisbane, you’ll be in Killarney in a smidge over two hours.
 There seems to be a correlation between kilometres and cows in this part of Queensland, so you’ll know you are close when you’ve encountered more cows than odometer ticks.

-12 noon: A lovely lavender encounter
+12pm: A lovely lavender encounter

-Kooroomba Lavender Farm & Vineyard is a restaurant, cellar door and gift shop at Mt Alford, about 65 minutes from Brisbane.
+Kooroomba Vineyard and Lavender Farm is a restaurant, cellar door and gift shop at Mt Alford, about 65 minutes from Brisbane.
 Overlooking rolling hills, vineyards and lavender bushes I find myself eating my way through a menu that puts the surrounding paddock on the plate.
 Lavender, not surprisingly, also seamlessly weaves its way onto menu items and their lavender ice-cream is hands down the best dessert I’ve had all year.

 2pm: Check into the clouds

 Perched 1000 kilometres above sea level, there’s absolutely no internet or phone reception and I’m forced to sever my screen dependence.
 It’s something I’m not that upset about.
-After a few hours of tech-free rest and relaxation I realise I’ve worked up an appetite for dinner.
+After a few hours of tech-free rest and relaxation, I realise I’ve worked up an appetite for dinner.

 6.30pm: Meet the meat

 What better way to get to know the region than to taste-test the local produce.
 The obvious starting point is Bev’s fabled beef and shiraz pie – a pie so loved by locals that she isn’t allowed take it off the menu.
 It’s pie-fection with its creamy gravy, slow-cooked, melt-in-your-mouth Killarney beef and buttery pastry.
 Washed down with a few glasses of the Symphony Hill Tempranillo (from the Granite Belt), I know I’ll sleep soundly tonight.

 8.30am: Breakfast is the most important meal of the day, right?